-I currently live in idaho Falls, ID.
+I currently live in Idaho Falls, ID.
 Until 3 years ago I lived in Mesa for 20 years.
-Looking to sell my house in ID and return to the Phoenix area.
+I’m looking to sell my house in ID and return to the Phoenix area.
 The realtors in Idaho Falls require my wife and I leave our house each time we have a scheduled showing by any agent or when we have an open house.
-I have asked the question of my local realtors as to why I have to leave and they all say so the client can feel free to critque the house without my being there.
+I have asked the question of my local realtors as to why I have to leave and they all say so the client can feel free to critique the house without my being there.

 I am 67 years young, have lived in many cities and bought and sold many houses.
 I have never been asked to leave my home during the showing or open house, including the house I sold in Mesa.

 I have a real problem with that issue now for many reasons but the 2 that are predominant are: I pay your salary why am I the one inconvenienced?; No realtor knows my house as well as I do and is not in a position to answer question beyond what’s in the listing.
 I have already seen where a realtor was asked a question about an aspect of my house and didn’t know the answer.
 He also never got to me to ask the question and provide the answer to the client.

 I had a mistrust of realtors before, these past dealings don’t endear me to the real estate community any more.
 I would appreciate your input into the question of the homeowner leaving during a showing or open house.

 Well, you’re probably not gong to like my answer either.
 I think your agent is giving you very sound advice.
 We *always* advise our sellers to vacate the home any and every time a buyer or their representative is present.
 This includes initial showings, repeat showings, open houses, inspections and final walk-throughs.

 Never, ever make your buyers feel uncomfortable in your home